 Types of Deterrents

-- Fertilizer Repellents -Blood meal and bone meal are natural soil amendments that make very good rabbit deterrents.
-Rabbits are herbivore and the scent of these slaughterhouse by-products is usually enough for them to look elsewhere for food.
+- Fertilizer Repellents: Blood meal and bone meal are natural soil amendments that make very good rabbit deterrents.
+Rabbits are herbivores, and the scent of these slaughterhouse by-products is usually enough for them to look elsewhere for food.
 Both are available as fertilizer, in garden centers.
 Blood meal is high in nitrogen.
 Bone meal is also a source of nitrogen and is high in phosphorous.
 They break down in the soil, and will need re-application every week or two.

-- Pets - Pets provide some deterrence, but I've read that rabbits prefer to live near domesticated animals, because it means they are relatively safe from the more dangerous wild animals.
+- Pets: Pets provide some deterrence, but rabbits may prefer to live near domesticated animals, because it means they are relatively safe from the more dangerous wild animals.
 Still, a dog or cat will help keep the rabbit population in check.

 Diversions and Habitat Modification

 If rabbits are content with the food that is easily accessible to them, they won't be so persistent about getting into your flowers and vegetables.
 A rabbit favorite you can easily provide is clover.
 Overseeding your lawn with clover will provide them a ready source of food and it will even feed your lawn, since it is a legume and fixes nitrogen.
 Clover seed is often available next to the grass seed.

 Modifying your yard to make it less hospitable for rabbits is not really practical for most of us.
 It would involve removing or reducing overgrown areas where the rabbits would find cover.
 That could be around fencing or along hedging or other large structure.
 Rabbits will also seek cover under staircases and porches.

 Fencing and Other Barriers

 Many favorite rabbit plants can be found in the vegetable garden.
 They are particularly fond of tender young shoots and dark, leafy greens.
 If you have a problem with rabbits, you are definitely going to need to fence in your vegetable garden.